Josegrd/wedding-invitation-gatsby/README.md

 [Wedding Invitation - Live Demo](https://wedding-invitation-gatsby.vercel.app/)

-## 🤔 What's inside?

-A quick look at the top-level files and directories you'll see in this project.

 ## 🛠️ Technologies Used
 - Gatsby: A static site generator that powers fast, optimized websites.